Urgent Care for Insect Bites and Stings Treatment in Rockville, MD

-Black widow spider bites cause intense pain, fever, nausea and vomiting, stiffness of the the bitten area and chills.
+Black widow spider bites cause intense pain, fever, nausea and vomiting, stiffness of the bitten area, and chills.
 Children and the elderly might be at higher risk for complications, but the bite is rarely fatal in healthy adults.

-Brown recluse spiders can cause death in children, so if your child has been bit by one, give our urgent care in Rockville, MD a call immediately.
+Brown recluse spiders can cause death in children, so if your child has been bitten by one, give Physicians Now Urgent Care and Walk-In Clinic in Rockville, MD a call immediately.
 The actual pain of a brown recluse spider bite often takes several hours to appear.
-In the meantime, you might experience nausea, fever and the formation of a fluid-filler blister on the bite area.
+In the meantime, you might experience nausea, fever, and the formation of a fluid-filled blister on the bite area.

 A tick bite doesn’t necessarily mean you will get sick.
-In fact, many types of ticks don’t transmit any diseases and are just a painful annoyance.
+In fact, many types of ticks don’t transmit any diseases and are just painful annoyances.
 In those cases, you might develop some swelling or redness in the area of the bite, but that goes away after a few days.

-However, if you live in an area where ticks carry Lyme disease or Rocky Mountain spotted fever, you might be at risk of contracting these illnesses if you are bit by a tick.
-Ticks can also carry other diseases, including Southern tick-associated rash illness (STARI), Q fever and Anaplasmosis.
+However, if you live in an area where ticks carry Lyme disease or Rocky Mountain spotted fever, you might be at risk of contracting these illnesses if you are bitten by a tick.
+Ticks can also carry other diseases, including Southern tick-associated rash illness (STARI), Q fever, and Anaplasmosis.

 You might need to take a course of doxycycline antibiotics as a preventive treatment if your provider believes you are at risk of developing a tick-borne disease or if you are starting to show related symptoms.